dfalveargOT/dfalveargOT.github.io/about/index.md

 title: About me
 tags: [Biografy, CV, Engineering, Life]
 date: 2020-08-24
-feature: assets/img/DavidAlvear-7.jpg
+feature: assets/img/about/DavidAlvear-7.jpg
 comments: false
 ---

-## A brief resume ...
+## A brief introduction ...

 Currently, there are a huge interest of companies to integrate things related on the new tech revolution, this will be an invest for a quick grow of them, then, my aproach as a Physical engineer combines, mechanical design, electronic design, data science, and technology integration, allowing to interact with different disciplines, also working on a team and adapting for different environments. due this skills, I have been working in colombian companies focused on, precision agriculture, textil and manufacture.